tektronix/initialstate.NET/CONTRIBUTING.md

 # Contributing Guide

-InitialState.<nolink/>NET is a part-time effort from a small team, so contributions are welcome!
+InitialState<nolink />.NET is a part-time effort from a small team, so contributions are welcome!

+## Dependencies
+InitialState<nolink />.NET was built using Visual Studio 2017 and the .NET Framework 4.6.2.
+It does not have any dependencies outside of the .NET Framework.

 ## Contributing/Submitting Changes